nikosun/IDAS-CallforCode/README.md

 - It is harder to get budget for disasters preparedness than the actual problems (such as refugees shelter/food).
 Integration with the things currently happening or daily life/production is one of our presentation ideas.

 - Remember the stone monuments by our ancestors.
 Find out the historic records of the natural disaster damages in your town.
-It may be 100+ old and people forgotten them.
+It may be 100+ year-old and people forgotten them.
 Do not repeat tragic accidents.

 [![IDAS - block diagram](doc/source/images/block-diagram-v01.png)](https://raw.githubusercontent.com/nikosun/IDAS-CallforCode/master/doc/source/images/block-diagram-v01.png)

 ## Notes with numbers on the block diagram

-1. Child -> Master (Data collection/ 2-100 child units)
+1. Child Units -> Master Unit (Data collection/ 2-100 child units)
     - Carrier: LoraWAN
     - Format: MQTT

-2. Master -> Cloud (Internet connection)
+2. Master Unit -> Cloud (Internet connection)
     - Carrier: Ethernet, Wifi, Telecom …etc.
     - Format: Secured IoT-Cloud transmission